ElectricMaxxx/client-assertthat/README.md

-sorry for that terrible written english, but my german isn`t even better ;-)

-#client version of node-assertthat
+#Assert testing in DOM with a version of node-assertthat

 this will be a client version of https://github.com/goloroden/node-assertthat